PhynomProgram/RedirectTest/README.md

 How does this work?
 Simple!

-Note: all files necessary (which will essentially by 3) are included to test this functionality.
+Note: all files necessary (which will essentially be 3) are included to test this functionality.

 An HTML form that contains two form fields is sent via the POST method to a php file defined in the action.
 However, a redirect is also specified in the opening php script that conditionally executes when the form is submitted.